slaclab/rogue/docs/src/interfaces/stream/debugStreams.rst

-.. _interfaces_stream_debug_streams:
+i.. _interfaces_stream_debug_streams:

 =================
 Debugging Streams
 =================

 The base stream :ref:`interfaces_stream_Slave` class can server as a debug Frame receiver.
-This can be usefull when you want to display some or all of the data streams used in your designs.
-In most cases the debug Slave module will be used as a secndary slave.
+This can be useful when you want to display some or all of the data streams used in your designs.
+In most cases the debug Slave module will be used as a secondary slave.
 In order to enable debugging the setDebug() method of the Stream class must be called.

 The following is an example of using the base Slave class as a debug monitor on a stream between